-- 1).
+1).
 There is a round wire retaining ring that is missing.
 It is installed in a groove on the steering shaft and is located 3.4 inches from the steering wheel end of the shaft.
 That ring is GM #5694191 and is available through GM dealers, numerous Corvette suppliers, or at salvage yards.
-It has been added to the above drawing. - 2).
+It has been added to the above drawing.
+You will be able to see it once you remove the upper bearing housing.
+It actually preloads the inner race of that upper bearing.

+2).
 The 1967 Chassis Service Manual does not show the campaign parts for the lower bearing.
-The proper clamp, bolt, & nut as well as the bearing package have been added to this blowup. - 3).
+The proper clamp, bolt, & nut as well as the bearing package have been added to this blowup.

+3).
 The lower bearing package shown in the 1968 Chassis Service Manual blowup is not correct.
-An additional spring, spring seat, washer, and collar have been added as well.
+An additional spring, spring seat, washer, and collar have been added as well.4).
+There is a collar permanently pressed on the lower steering shaft.
+It prevents the steering shaft from coming out of the column from the steering wheel end.